homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 ## Comfort Cloud account (Panasonic ID)

 - Register and manage your Panasonic ID (used to manage Comfort Cloud) via app (iOS / Android) or browser -  [Panasonic ID](https://csapl.pcpf.panasonic.com).
-- From January 2024, Panasonic requires 2FA (Two Factor Authentication), you can choose: TOTP code or SMS - the recommended choice is the TOTP code (it could be available after clicking on the small link 'try another verification method').
+- Panasonic requires 2FA (Two Factor Authentication) for Panasonic account (at this moment not required for this plugin).
+You can choose TOTP code or SMS.
+Recommended choice is the TOTP code (32 character length key).
+This option could be available after clicking on the small link 'try another verification method').
+If you already have account you can reset two factor authentication or again configure login method to get TOTP code.
 - Instructions on how to create a [dual-account setup](https://github.com/homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/blob/master/docs/dual-account-setup.md).

 ## Install plugin